Experienced South Carolina Attorneys with a Proven Track Record of Success with Fetal Death Cases

 Put experience on your side when making a fetal death claim in South Carolina

-The skilled South Carolina birth injury attorneys at McGowan, Hood & Felder, LLC, work hard to secure compensation for our clients in fetal death cases.
+The skilled South Carolina birth injury attorneys at McGowan, Hood, Felder & Phillips, LLC, work hard to secure compensation for our clients in fetal death cases.
 We possess more than 20 years of litigation experience, and we are not afraid to put forth an aggressive representation.
 Call us today at 803-327-7800 or fill out our contact form to schedule a free case evaluation at one of our offices conveniently located in Rock Hill, Anderson, Sumter, Georgetown, and Columbia.